-Using the potential of discarded materials to create ecological, social, and economical impact.
+Enhancing the potential of discarded materials to create ecological, social, and economic impact.

-Projects developed under the Waste Matters initiative follow two environmental strategies : the superuse approach gives new functions to local materials that traditionally are considered waste ; and the circular economy concept recognizes the Camargue bioregion bordering Arles as a priority to preserve.
-Letting waste streams and design meet under these two guidelines creates a series of positive frictions that can lead to outcomes with an immediate ecological, social, and economical impact.
-From the usage of traditional agricultural waste from cultures such as reed, rice and salt harvests, to an overall educational strategy changing local minds about the potential of these materials, waste presents myriad opportunities to create truly innovative projects.
+Projects developed under the Waste Matters initiative follow two environmental strategies : the superuse approach gives new functions to local materials that are traditionally considered waste ; and the circular economy concept recognizes the Camargue bioregion bordering Arles as a priority to preserve.
+Letting waste streams and design meet under these two guidelines creates a series of positive frictions that can lead to outcomes with an immediate ecological, social, and economic impact.
+From the usage of traditional agricultural waste from cultures such as reed, rice and salt harvests, to an overall educational strategy changing local minds about the potential of these materials, waste presents a myriad of opportunities to create truly innovative projects.

-The Healthy Mobility initiative connects actors in mobility and design, in Arles and beyond, to think about the region’s transportation flows.
-It explores diverse kinds of mobility for different age groups, upgrades and reinforces existing initiatives in the city with different scales of impact, and promotes the use of alternative forms of energy in Arles and the region.
+The Healthy Mobility initiative rethinks transportation flows in the Arles region.
+With the help of mobility experts and designers, atelier LUMA examines diverse kinds of mobility for different age groups, upgrades and reinforces existing local initiatives and promotes the use of alternative forms of energy in the city of Arles and its region.

 Finding smaller-scale, non-intrusive ways of promoting tourism connected with its surroundings.

-When food meets design in a wider sense—material and immaterial—food production can go a step further and, stimulate social change and innovation, bring environmental and health benefits, and create a more connected food system..
-Simultaneously, this encounter can boost new economies, enhance skills and support emerging talents.
+When food meets design in its broadest sense, food production can go a step further, stimulate social change and innovation, bring environmental and health benefits, and create a more connected food system… Simultaneously, this encounter can boost new economies, enhance skills and support emerging talents.